 It’ll help you reduce the parts of your paid wages that go toward these types of tasks and, in some cases, completely replace them.
 This means you can also re-invest those wages into different jobs that will make a larger impact on business.

-If a business is in one of the many fields which require maintaining certain regulation standards (finance, healthcare, etc.), then RPA can actually help you achieve regulatory compliance.
+If a business is in one of the many fields which require maintaining certain regulatory standards (finance, healthcare, etc.), then RPA can actually help you get and stay compliant with those regulations.

 Deploying RPA can help businesses build out their compliance programs by providing another level of oversight and control over processes.

 RPA bots perform every process exactly the same every time—this reduces the chances of errors.
-The bots also report their own actions accurately into an activity log which means you get a 100% accurate audit trail.
+The bots also report their own actions into an activity log which means you get a 100% accurate audit trail.

 5. Reduced Errors

-Errors can be expensive—sometimes costing businesses over $62.4 million—but using RPA robots greatly reduces the risk of human error in your processes because, with RPA, a bot performs tasks the same way every time as programmed.
+Errors can be expensive—they cost businesses over $62.4 million every year—but using RPA robots greatly reduces the risk of human error in your processes because a bot performs tasks the same way every time as programmed.
 Additionally, since data is automatically ported, there is no chance of typos or other attention span-based mistakes.

-RPA also reduces errors on a larger scale through data gathering and building reports that can give a business a better idea of their processes’ weak points and how to improve efficiency across departments.
+RPA also reduces errors on a larger scale through data gathering and report building that can give a company a better idea of their processes’ weak points and how to improve efficiency across departments.

 6. Customer Satisfaction

 One of the most exciting robotic process automation benefits is the positive effect it can have on your customers, their experience with your business, and the way that you serve them.

-With RPA, you can respond to customer queries faster and more efficiently, respecting your customer’s time and answering their questions and requests successfully at the same time.
+With RPA, you can respond to customer queries faster and more efficiently, respecting your customer’s time and handling their questions and requests successfully at the exact moment they need answers.

 What used to take hours or even days now only takes minutes.
 This, of course, can be applied to any number of customer interactions, including order processing.

-This will improve your company’s reputation among your audience through positive word-of-mouth and stronger online reviews.
+Process automation like this will improve your company’s reputation among your audience through positive word-of-mouth, stronger online reviews, and increasing repeat customers.